Nasdaq/NasdaqCloudDataService-SDK-Python/README.md

-"-kafkaprops -- Provide Kafka Properties File path   --- For using different set of Kafka Properties \n" + "-n -- Provide number of messages to retrieve        --- REQUIRED for TOP \n" + "-msgName -- Provide name of message based on schema --- REQUIRED for GETMSG \n" + "-path -- Provide the path for key store             --- REQUIRED for INSTALLCERTS \n" + "-timestamp -- Provide timestamp in milliseconds     --- OPTIONAL for TOP, CONTSTREAM and FILTERSTREAM\n"
+"-kafkaprops -- Provide Kafka Properties File path   --- For using different set of Kafka Properties \n" + "-n -- Provide number of messages to retrieve        --- REQUIRED for TOP \n" + "-msgName -- Provide name of message based on schema --- REQUIRED for GETMSG \n" + "-timestamp -- Provide timestamp in milliseconds     --- OPTIONAL for TOP, CONTSTREAM and FILTERSTREAM\n"
 ```